kanisterio/kanister/examples/foundationdb/README.md

 * PV support on the underlying infrastructure.
 * Kanister version 0.92.0 with `profiles.cr.kanister.io` CRD installed.
 * Docker CLI installed
 * A docker image containing the required tools to back up FoundationDB.
 The Dockerfile for the image can be found [here](https://raw.githubusercontent.com/kanisterio/kanister/master/docker/foundationdb/Dockerfile).
-To build and push the docker image to your docker registry, execute [these](#build-docker-image) steps.
+To build and push the docker image to your registry, execute [these](#build-docker-image) steps.

 ### Build docker image

-- Execute below commands to build and push `foundationdb` docker image to a registry.
+Execute the commands below to build and push the `foundationdb` docker image to a registry.
 ```bash
 # Clone Kanister Github repo locally
 $ git clone https://github.com/kanisterio/kanister.git <path_to_kanister>